 Guides and tips

-There’s lots of ways to mend and patch.
-We commonly use darning, visible mending, embroidery and bring along books that have examples and further ideas.
-Since running our workshops we have seen common issues that come up.
+There’s lots of ways to mend and patch clothes.
+We commonly use hand sewing for darning, visible mending, embroidery.
+We also use the sewing machine for some mends.
+At sessions we bring along books, samples, equipment, scraps and threads.
+Since running our workshops we see common issues that come up and do blogs and posts on facebook sharing solutions.

-If you taking up sewing for the first time, we have put together this guide on the sewing kit which will get you started.
-If you have a sewing machine, we also have put together Sewing machine servicing and lessons to help you get it back in action.
+If you taking up sewing for the first time, we have put together this guide on the sewing kit and our guides below which will get you started.
+If you have a sewing machine, we also have these to help you:

-We also have done Book reviews to help you find the book for you.
+We also have written Book reviews on our favourites to help you find the mending book for you.
 If you come along to one of our sessions, we bring along a selection of these books for you to look at.

 There is a big craft movement for Visible mending, usually using Japanese Sashiko and boro stitching to patch to celebrate used clothes and by adding patches celebrating its age and history.